*brought to you by the Commonwealth Government and ASIC*

 3. When you have a baby everyone you know will want to meet you for coffee or lunch.
 Suggest a coffee or tea at your house instead to keep costs down.

 4. Cancel memberships you’re not using.
 If it’s not likely you’ll be at the gym for a couple of months after your babe arriving, then pop the membership on hold to save some coin.
+Start saving for your child’s future with The Children’s ISA tax-free savings until their 18th birthday.

 5. Consider receiving the government funded parental leave pay at half payover six months rather than the full amount over three.
 This will bring money coming in for longer – even if it’s not much, it’s better than nada!